-Welcome to the Marianopolis community!
-As a parent, you are in a unique position to witness the transformative power of a Marianopolis education.
-On this page, you will find answers to some frequently asked questions and links to helpful resources.
+As a parent of a College student, you are in a unique position to witness the transformative experience of a Marianopolis education.
+College is an important time of transition and growth for students and parents alike.
+On this page, you will find information about some common areas of concern to parents.

-If a student age 18 or older, or has not provided the College with written authorization, it is not legally possible to advise parents of any personal or academic information.
-The College takes the same approach for students under 18 as well.
-If academic concerns arise, the College reaches out to the student to provide support and options.
+If concerns arise, the College reaches out to the student to provide support and options.
 While the College is unable to give parents information directly, appointments can be made where both the parent(s) and student are present so that any issues of concern can be discussed.
 Inquiries should be addressed to the Office of the Academic Dean at firstname.lastname@example.org, not to individual teachers.

 Marianopolis students have a plethora of support services to help them reach their potential and almost all of them are free.
-They can book appointments with academic advisors to discuss current or university studies; explore career choices or personal issues with counselors; get support in English or French literacy; or find a peer tutor for help with coursework.
-Librarians help boost research and citation skills.
-It is up to each student to seek these resources and ask for help.
+They can book appointments with Academic Advisors to discuss current or university studies; explore career choices or personal issues with Counsellors; get support in English or French literacy from the Writing Centre; find a peer tutor for help with coursework at the Learning Resources Centre; boost their research and citation skills thanks to Librarians; discuss tuition-relief options with Financial Aid, and more.
+All of these services are centrally located on campus and easily accessible each school day.
+It is up to students to seek out these resources and ask for help.

 With about one in five Marianopolis students receiving financial aid, the College welcomes parent donations of any amount to The Marianopolis Millennium Foundation.
 The College’s Board of Governors also keeps a candidate pool of potential governors, including parents.
 A parent may be invited to join the Board when a vacancy arises and when their particular area of professional expertise is needed.